sannysanoff/SDRPlusPlusBrown/docs/tx.md

 Sofa was the primary driving factor for this software development, and I will add everything to make it work better, including small logbook for QSO logging etc. Jokes aside, portable use was primary goal.

+Update Spring 2024: You can choose to use the Bluetooth headset on Android.
+Remote (client/server) SDR++ mode for SSB transmit is now working, too.
+You can use lossy baseband (waterfall) compression to reduce wifi/mobile traffic.

 See example QSO video [https://www.youtube.com/watch?v=CGCXxUXLwr4](https://www.youtube.com/watch?v=CGCXxUXLwr4)

 Audio pipeline test [https://www.youtube.com/watch?v=HNrYdeMvFGE](https://www.youtube.com/watch?v=HNrYdeMvFGE)